 Medicinal marijuana is well known for being effective at easing symptoms in HIV/AIDS sufferers.
 Its analgesic and anti-emetic effects are just a few reasons why so many HIV patients report using cannabis.
 But indirect effects, like promoting a healthy appetite can also be helpful.
 How does it do all this?
 Here’s what the research so far tells us.

-There are very many symptoms and health problems that can arise with HIV/AIDS.
-So there’s an enormous need for not only viable cures, but treatments to ease symptoms.
+There are many symptoms and health problems that can arise with HIV/AIDS.
+Thus, there’s an enormous need for not only viable cures, but treatments to ease symptoms.
 While it’s no cure, cannabis has been shown to be extremely effective at treating several important symptoms of HIV/AIDS.

 1. THC can help increase appetite